 In this case, the skill required is relatively low.
-You can you tube it if you really need to.
+You can You Tube it, if you really need to.
 I did the first couple times.
 The consequences of a “fail” would be epicly bad, but incredibly unlikely given the simplicity of the task.
 In my case, I don’t mind the job, although I will say that getting some kneepads has made a big difference in comfort as I have aged.
 The bragging rights factor of this one is excellent in general.
-Women dig guy doctors that can change tires.
-The only thing hotter is a female doctor that changes her own tires.
-Seriously.
 It is very satisfying to blow up stereotypes about doctors lacking manual-labour-life-skills.

-On the other side of the time equals money equation is the fact that if you save money with good use of your time, you have more money to spend to by you time for the things you value more.
+You have more money to spend to buy you time for the things you value more.
 That could be outsourcing a more distasteful task.
 My wife would vote for hiring a chef in our case.
-Physician on FIRE with his post about Money Used to Buy Me Stuff.
+Physician on FIRE puts it nicely his post about Money Used to Buy Me Stuff.
 Now It Buys Time.

 Still, I do like some stuff.
 I am still looking for a way to justify putting a set of these bad-boys on my car.
-I actually have a set on my Polaris RZR, but that is another story.

 I hope that I have given you a few things to think about and take action on:

-The only thing worth spending money on for a car are safety features and all the engineering in the world does not change the laws of physics.
+- The only thing worth spending money on for a car are safety features.
+Engineering does not change the laws of physics.
 Winter tires are a good example of this .